-Our second preliminary design is called the Elastic Wrap, shown in Figure 6.
-Application would involve wrapping the silicone sheet around the shaft of the instrument just below the tip.
+Our second preliminary design is called the Elastic Wrap, shown in Figure 5.
+It comes in a sterile packaging, much like a Band-Aid, and is made out of a silicone elastomer.
+It would then be wrapped around the shaft of the instrument just below the tip.
 In order to keep the wrap in place, the two pairs of ties are tightly knotted.
 The excess tie material can then be cut off or potentially ripped off in order to prevent any catching or pulling of the wrap.
 After surgery, the wrap can then be removed by using the radiopaque string as a way to tear the wrap off.
 The main idea of this design was to make it quick and versatile.